 11. He was almost cast in Midnight Run.

 In February 1988, Williams told Rolling Stone how he sometimes still had to audition for roles.
 “I read for a movie with [Robert] De Niro, [Midnight Run], to be directed by Marty Brest,” Williams said.
 “I met with them three or four times, and it got real close, it was almost there, and then they went with somebody else.
 The character was supposed to be an accountant for the Mafia.
 Charles Grodin got the part.
 I was craving it.
 I thought, ‘I can be as funny,’ but they wanted someone obviously more in type.
 And in the end, he was better for it.
 But it was rough for me.
 I had to remind myself, ‘Okay, come on, you’ve got other things.’”

 In July 1988, Universal released Midnight Run.
 Just two years later, Williams finally worked with De Niro, on Awakenings.

-12. Billy Crystal and Robin Williams used to talk on the phone for hours.
+12. Williams and Billy Crystal used to talk on the phone for hours.

 Starting in 1986, Williams, Billy Crystal, and Whoopi Goldberg co-hosted HBO’s Comic Relief to raise money for the homeless.
 Soon after Williams’s death, Crystal went on The View and spoke with Goldberg about his friendship with Williams.
 “We were like two jazz musicians,” Crystal said.
 “Late at night I get these calls and we’d go for hours.
 And we never spoke as ourselves.
 When it was announced I was coming to Broadway, I had 50 phone messages, in one day, from somebody named Gary, who wanted to be my backstage dresser.”